realyixuan/blog/Perfectionism is a pitfall.md

 >
 > &mdash; George Stigler

 The most famous saying about it might be [80/20 rule](https://en.wikipedia.org/wiki/Pareto_principle)(Pareto principle).
-Perfection is expensive in two ways: the last 20% of the perfection is relatively much harder to get, and the last 20% is worth much less, not necessarily, but most time it is so.
+Perfection is expensive in two ways: the last 20% is relatively much harder to get, and the last 20% is worth much less, not necessarily, but most time it is so.

 One thing is comprised of many different kinds of elements from big to small, and accomplishing things involves various actions, not just by mechanismly repeating a action, those elments or actions play different roles in importance, some of them is called trivial details.
 Some people often say: "the details determine success or failure", yeah, but who cares all details get a failure.

 Everything have many details, If you want to be perfect, you have to take care of every details.
-Take drawing a portrait as an example, you want to draw a perfect portrait, finding a beautiful model, spending a few hours, then you have made a vivid portrait, everybody around you think it's very great, but you are still not satisfied, because you want it to be perfect.
+Take drawing a portrait as an example, you are going to draw a portrait.
+Finding a beautiful model, spending a few hours, then you have made a vivid portrait, everybody around you think it's very great, but you are still not satisfied, because you want it to be perfect.
 You must get each detail right, then you begin to draw every hair...

 The story will never have ending.
 Besides the trouble of the countless details, you have less control over the subtle things.
 You could ask the model sit there still, but how you he/she control his/her hair, eyelash etc make them still.
 The rule apply well for every things: The smaller it is, the harder to be controlled.
 If you want to, then you must put much more time and energe into it.

+The countless travial details and much harder controlled subtles, are you sure it's worth spending so much just to reaching the perfection of nonsense.

 - Perfection is a notable reason of procrastination.